byoso/madoc/README.md

 # Changelog

+- 2.0.0: reworked without any JS dependencies (=offline readable), prettier template, base64 images conversion !
+    - to be deprecated: the recursive option, will be replaced by something else (WIP)
 - 1.1.1: responsive design
 - 1.1.0: Recursive build mode

 # Libraries used by Madoc
+JS  (used in recursive mode only)
 - Bulma (CSS framework)
 - Vue.js (JS framework)
 - Marked (JS library)

+Python (already included in the pip setup)
 - Jinja2 (python library)
+- markdown
+- Pygments
+- requests